 How do you use CBD?

 CBD can be taken orally or applied topically, depending on the product.
-There are lots out there, from gummies and softgels that supposedly ease anxiety, to calming bath soaks, to creams and oils.
-Recently, these "Not Pot" chocolates have been making the rounds on our Instagram feeds.
+There are lots of options out there, from gummies and softgels that supposedly ease anxiety to calming bath soaks, creams and oils — and even beer.

 Most of the products claim to ease pain and anxiety.
 But whether or not these products actually contain the amount of CBD they advertise is up for debate, since they're not approved by the FDA.

 The FDA has tested various products and found that many didn't have the amount of CBD they had advertised, and has often sent warning letters to companies that make unfounded health claims.

 The law depends on where you live, and whether the CBD comes from hemp or marijuana.
 The Farm Bill of 2018 legalized hemp.
 Marijuana is trickier because the federal government still considers it an illegal drug, although states have their own swiftly changing laws.
 Some states have legalized recreational use of marijuana, while others have legalized medical marijuana.
 Still others have introduced CBD-specific legislation.